parrisma/distledge/README.md

 # Distributed Ledger Project

-see our full documentation on our [github pages](https://parrisma.github.io/distledge/)
+see our full documentation on our [github pages](https://parrisma.github.io/distledge/) or watch our [YouTube Video](https://www.youtube.com/watch?v=kINVb9jWNd0)

 tips for local debugging: